kucukkgl/it2030-labs/Lab_Asset_Management.md

   - List a few key security measures that should accompany a BYOD policy (e.g., encryption, VPN requirements).

 **User Creation and Permissions Configuration**
-- **Create User Profiles**:
+- **Create Users**:
+  - Create users name starting with 2030_yourname and first letter of last name.
+  - use a fake email ending with @2030.edu
+  - Assign permissions to the user you have created.
-  - Set up user profiles with diverse roles (e.g., “IT Manager,” “Creative Designer”) and adjust each user’s permissions based on their role.
+  - If app permits, set up users with diverse roles (e.g., “IT Manager,” “Creative Designer”) and adjust each user’s permissions based on their role.
-  - Provide a brief explanation of each permission setting, indicating why each user role requires specific access levels.

 **License and Consumable Management**
 - **Add Licenses and Consumables**:
   - Choose one or both options:
     - Create a **software license** (e.g., design software, cybersecurity software) and configure it with relevant restrictions.
     - Create **consumables** (e.g., batteries, cables) and manage stock levels and reorder points.

-**Adding Software as an Asset**
-- **Add Software as an Asset**:
-  - Add at least **one software product** as an asset in the Snipe-IT system (e.g., “Microsoft Office 365,” “Adobe Photoshop”).
-  - Include key information such as license type, purchase date, number of seats, and the user(s) to whom the software is assigned.
-  - Set any relevant notes (e.g., “Valid until December 2025,” “Subscription renewal required annually”).
-  - Track the software license and usage history within the system.

 **Reporting and Data Analysis**
 - **Generate Reports**:
   - Use Snipe-IT’s reporting feature to create reports that provide an overview of all assets by category, user assignment, and asset status.
   - Generate reports for license usage and consumable stock levels, noting reorder points and current stock.
 - **Analyze Report Findings**:
-  - Write a short analysis identifying trends (e.g., high usage of specific assets, licenses nearing their seat limit).
-  - Suggest potential management actions (e.g., ordering more consumables, adding licenses, planning asset replacements).
+  - Do you suggest potential management actions (e.g., ordering more consumables, adding licenses, planning asset replacements).

 **Audit an Asset**
 - **Asset Auditing**: